vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Girinagara-(modern Junagad in

 Kathiawar).
 The hill near it was called Ujjayanta or Urjayanta in former times, but now it is called Girnar.
 Dey has a long note (pp. 65-66) on it.
-The pădukās (stone with footprints) of Dattatreya are shown on a spur of the hill.
+The pādukās (stone with footprints) of Dattatreya are shown on a spur of the hill.
 As there are Asoka's edicts engraved here it follows that it was a well known place in the third century B.C.
 The Junāgad Inscription of Rudradaman (150 A. D.) mentions it in the very first line (E.I. vol. VIII.p.

 36 at p 42).
 Vide under Vastrapatha.
 Girivraja-Capital of the kings of Magadha from Jarasandha and his son Sahadeva; called Rajagrha in Buddhist times.
 It is about 62 miles from Patna.
 Dey has a very long note on it (pp. 66-69); S. 21.
 2-3 (it was surrounded and guarded by five hills called Vaihāra, Vipula, Varaha, Vrsabha, Rṣigiri).
 Vide under Raja grba.
 Rām.
 I. 32.
 7 states that it was founded by Vasu, a son of Kusa,